TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ### `clearHtmlCache()` - Clears the HTML previously saved to the browser localStorage
 ### `restoreHtmlFromCache()` - Swaps the currently displayed HTML to the version last saved in the browser localStorage

 ### `saveHtmlCache()` - Manually saves the currently displayed HTML to the browser localStorage

+> [!NOTE]
+> Browser local cache is generally limited to 10MB for the whole source domain.
+> Therefore, it is quite easy to exceed this - use with caution.

 ## Event Handling